Lithos-Protocol/Lithos-Client/README.md

 to some new secret value.
 The value is not used by the current testnet release, but will be needed in the future when using the HTML Panel.

-## Testnet
-The current testnet release (`1.0-SNAPSHOT`) is for testing the stratum, rollup syncing, and basic contract transformations.
-Because of this, NISP storage and submission are disabled at the moment, but will be re-enabled next week when fraud proof contracts are added.
-Since no NISPs are evaluated, the Lithos client will attempt to submit work any time a block is found on the network.
+After setting up your config file, ensure that your node is running before executing the start script in `lithos-client-[version]/bin`.
+This script will start the Lithos Client.

 ## Stratum
+Once your client has started, it will attempt to sync to the blockchain and will spin up a stratum server for you to connect your miner to.
 In Lithos, miners are not paid via shares.
 Instead, miners submit NISPs to the blockchain, and are paid according to the difficulty value associated with the NISP.
 To change your difficulty value, change the stratum configuration located in `application.conf`